 Guilt free?!?
 Cupcakes, cookies and parfaits….all made with cane sugar and grains.
 How exactly is this stuff guilt free?

-But whatever our individual nutritional preferences are I think we can all agree that refined cane sugar is never, never guilt free.
+never guilt free.
 And masking sugar as ‘healthy’ based on the lack of animal products in the dish is just plain silly.